-Nonetheless, you don’t understand why the issues raised are important enough to go in the report.
-With only four weeks to provide your response, there’s no time to look into it further, so the “Just Do It” approach ensues.
+You don’t understand why some of the issues are important enough to go in the report.
+Unfortunately, with only four weeks to provide your response, there’s no time to investigate and consider all the options, so the “Just Do It” approach ensues.
 You get the assessment report and hold a meeting to decide who will do what, including all the observations and recommendations.
 Great work – you’ll have everything fixed and your reply to NATA post haste.

 Now is the time to slow down and take a quality improvement approach (remember Plan Do Check Act?) to each of the issues raised by the auditors.
 Here’s my step-by-step process to address these findings so that hopefully they never come back to haunt you again, saving you time and money in the long run.